int19h/jbomohi/dict/dudvota/comments.md

 to use more elucidating concepts like va'o = fi'o tcini or fau = fi'o fanbu so that worlds under which voting happens can be specified.

+## 2015-07-20T14:44:04Z — spheniscine (comment 2361, on definition 67192, in reply to 2360)

+Re: Hm

+Hm... still not convinced.
+"Possible worlds" doesn't seem to fit this concept... maybe "context/universe-of-discourse" does though... gah this is hard >.<